-The most popular technology of this kind is $MQTT^8$.
-Although it is considered highly efficient due to its use of low-level protocols, its disadvantages stem from its advantages:
+Instead of a duplex connection, two separate connections might be used: one for sending requests to the server and one to receive notifications from the server.
+The most popular technology of this kind is $MQTT^7$ .
+Although it is considered very effective because of utilizing low-level protocols, its disadvantages follow from its advantages:

-- The technology is designed to implement the pub/sub pattern, and its primary value lies in the fact that the server software (MQTT Broker) is provided alongside the protocol itself.
-Applying it to other tasks, especially bidirectional communication, can be challenging. - The use of low-level protocols requires developers to define their own data formats.
+- The technology is meant to implement the pub/sub pattern, and its main value is that the server software (MQTT Broker) is provided alongside the protocol itself.
+Applying it to other tasks, especially bidirectional communication, might be challenging. - The low-level protocols force you to develop your own data formats.